segrax/SWOS_INT_CUSTOMTEAMS/readme.md

 ## Read.php
 At the start of the script, you’ll find two blocks of code:

-- NATS Block: This is for reading from the larger NATS file, which contains league and other game-related details.
+- NATS: This is for reading from the larger NATS file, which contains league and other game-related details.
-- CUST Block: This is for reading the CUST file, which focuses on team-specific data (excluding the TEAM header).
+- CUST: This is for reading the CUST file, which focuses on team-specific data (excluding the TEAM header).

-  Simplfy comment out the 2nd block to read from NATS
+  Simplfy comment out the CUSTOM block to read from NATS

 ```php
 // NATS